CarlosC-IKAUE/n8n-dev/README.md

 ## Operations

 All the BigQuery operations, + a query operation to be able to use custom queries if needed.
+All the GSC operations, + a query operation to be able to use custom queries if needed.

 ## Credentials

 Same as the BigQuery node, you need to either use OAuth2 or a service account.
+Same as the GSC node, you need to either use OAuth2 or a service account.

 ## Resources